Year of Call: 2007

-Olivia has developed a prominent profile as a legal commentator and has recently been asked to comment on and advise the BBC on the concept of employment status and Brexit.
-She apeared on BBC's Victoria Derbyshire show in November 2017 to discuss the decision of the Employment Appeal Tribunal in the case of Uber v Aslam & others.
+Indeed, she has developed a prominent profile as a legal commentator for the media.
+Olivia regularly advises the BBC on their reporting of employment law issues.
+She appeared on BBC's Victoria Derbyshire show to discuss the decision of the Employment Appeal Tribunal in the case of Uber v Aslam & others.
 She also appeared on the six and ten o'clock BBC news commenting on the breaking judgment in the case of Paulley v First Group Buses.
 Olivia recently commented on the implications of Brexit for BBC 10 o'clock news and has advised journalists on the employment law implications of returning to work after lockdown.

 “Olivia Dobbie is a rare breed of barrister who is dogged, positive and upbeat, excellent with clients and a brilliant advocate in Court.
 She is a terrific drafter of pleadings both claims and defences acting for both Claimants and Respondents.
 She is approachable and friendly and is a terrific worker always responsive and willing to work long hours.
 Her broad range of work spans unfair dismissal, tricky race, disability and sex discrimination cases and breach of contract including restrictive covenants and large wrongful dismissal claims.
 But most importantly she is an eminently lovely person.
 I feel privileged to work with her and for her to represent my clients.”